caktus/aws-web-stacks/README.rst

 templates.

-If a NAT gateway is not used, it's possible to create a fully-managed, self-contained hosting environment for your application entirely within the free tier on AWS.
+If a NAT gateway is not used, it's possible to create a fully-managed, self-contained hosting environment for your application entirely within the free tier on AWS (albeit not with all stacks, for example, there is no free tier for EKS).
 To try it out, select one of the following:

 +---------------------+-------------------+---------------------------+---------------+-----------------+---------------+
 |                     | Elastic Beanstalk | Elastic Container Service | EC2 Instances | Dokku           | EKS           |